MinNaing7/mini-Chat-App/README.md

 # miniChat Vue Application

 This Project is created with Vue, Tailwind & Firebase.
 This is my very first project using Vue.
-You can see my application here. [minichat Vue Application](https://project-testing-a0b64.web.app/).
+I created this project in 2022 December.
+Before I write code, I designed the UI Screen & made prototype with Figma.
+You can watch my prototype images below & you can visit my actual Web Application here. [minichat Vue Application](https://project-testing-a0b64.web.app/).

 ## Project setup
 ```